-Complete the minimum number of credit hours as outlined for the degree or certificate program.
-Courses numbered below 100 cannot be used to satisfy the minimum hour requirement.

-- Maintain an overall grade-point average of C (2.00) or higher in associate and certificate programs.
-Students in the baccalaureate degree programs should refer to specific requirements for the respective program. - Maintain a grade-point average of C (2.00) in all courses that are required within the certificate or associate degree.
+- 1. Complete the minimum number of credit hours as outlined for the degree or certifcate program.
+Courses numbered below 100 cannot be used to satisfy the minimum hour requirement. - 2.
+Maintain an overall grade-point average of C (2.00) or higher in associate and certificate programs.
+Students in the baccalaureate degree programs should refer to specific requirements for the respective program. - 3.
+Maintain a grade-point average of C (2.00) in all courses that are required within the certificate or associate degree. - 4.
 Complete all general education requirements for the degree.

-Fulfill all basic skills requirements.

-- Complete a minimum of 16 credit hours with a minimum 2.00 grade-point average at West Virginia University at Parkersburg for associate degrees or 32 credit hours at WVU Parkersburg for baccalaureate degrees. - Submit an electronic application for diploma or certificate in OLSIS by or before the stated deadline.
+- 5. Fulfill all basic skills requirements. - 6.
+Complete a minimum of 16 credit hours with a minimum 2.00 grade-point average at West Virginia University at Parkersburg, for associate degrees or 32 credit hours at WVU Parkersburg for baccalaureate degrees. - 7.
+Complete an application for diploma or certificate, pay graduation fee, and file application at the Records Office by or before the stated deadline.